vicanso/varnish-agent/README.md

+# varnish-agent

-get backend config from etcd and the generate varnish config file
+Get backend config from etcd and the generate varnish config file, and change active vcl.